 If my house were a workplace, it would be an emergency department.
 We operate 24-7, there are frequent tears and sometimes blood, and always a little too much to do in the allocated time.
-We have also recently experienced a surge in workload, which has arrived in the form of a soft cheeked, downy haired, sweet smelling, all around delightful baby boy.
-We jokingly refer to him as The Royal Baby, for he is indeed a teeny dictator, but a benevolent one who bestows smiles generously upon his subjects, and is happy to converse with one and all, albeit with a limited vocabulary.
+We have also recently experienced a surge in workload, which has arrived in the form of a soft cheeked, downy haired, sweet-smelling, all around the delightful baby boy.
+We jokingly refer to him as The Royal Baby, for he is indeed a teeny dictator, but a benevolent one who bestows smiles generously upon his subjects and is happy to converse with one and all, albeit with a limited vocabulary.

 Prior to the arrival of His Highness, we were busy, but managing.
-Like most families we had fallen into a functioning routine which revolved around school drop off and pick up, yet this 000 sized bundle of joy has gleefully blown apart the rhythm of our life.
-He feeds frequently and with gusto, usually at a time when I need to be somewhere.
+Like most families we had fallen into a functioning routine which revolved around school drop off and picked up, yet this 000 sized bundle of joy has gleefully blown apart the rhythm of our life.
+He feeds frequently and with enthusiasm, usually at a time when I need to be somewhere.
 His nappy always needs changing.
 He falls asleep suddenly and inconveniently, but sometimes not at all.
-He has unsettled nights without the courtesy to warn his mother she should keep it simple the following day.
+He has restless nights without the courtesy to warn his mother she should keep it simple the following day.
 He is, that is to say, a perfectly normal newborn baby.

-But again like most families, we are resilient, and are finding our new groove.
+But again like most families, we are resilient and are finding our new groove.
 We are trading in my beloved Subaru Forester XT (with leather seats and sunroof) for a less sexy but far more practical people-mover that can fit bikes AND a pram in the boot.
-While with Firstborn I preferred to feed in a nice, ergonomic position in a comfy chair with a cool glass of water, I am now a practitioner of “Guerilla Feeding”: Anywhere, any place, anytime.
-I have learnt that you CAN actually wake a sleeping baby and the earth will not tilt on its axis.
-And I may have single handedly driven up the share price of McDonalds due to a newfound appreciation of drive-through coffee.
+While with the Firstborn, I preferred to feed in a friendly, ergonomic position in a comfy chair with a cool glass of water; I am now a practitioner of “Guerilla Feeding”: Anywhere, any place, anytime.
+I have learnt that you CAN wake a sleeping baby, and the earth will not tilt on its axis.
+And I may have single-handedly driven up the share price of McDonalds due to a newfound appreciation of drive-through coffee.

-So by all important KPIs we were doing ok.
+So by all important KPIs, we were doing ok.
 The kids were dressed and fed and never (ok, rarely) late for school.
 Our baby was tracking nicely along his growth curve and UTD with immunisations.
 We were still married and talking to each other.
 Until one day, when there was a Near Miss.

 How on earth could I do something so monumentally stupid?
 Quite easily, in fact.
 The emergency department environment has been described as a petri dish for error, and I was in a similar situation.
 Sleep deprivation.
 Tick.
 Multi-tasking interspersed with distractions and interruptions.
 Tick.
 Falling into autopilot mode and losing situational awareness.
 Tick.
 You’ve been here, haven’t you?
 I certainly have, in my other world.
-One particular incident springs to mind with a slight chill, a 2am ten fold insulin dose mal-prescription.
+One incident springs to mind with a slight chill, a 2 am tenfold insulin dose mal-prescription.
 Thank God the nurse showed more vigilance in administering it than I did in my hasty transcription from a poorly written nursing home drug chart, treating it as a mere clerical job and not worthy of my grossly stretched mental attention.